- Grand Palace, Bangkok

 Day 1 UK-Chiang Rai

-After taking Saga’s included UK door-to-door travel service to your departure airport, fly overnight to Thailand, often referred to as 'The Land of Smiles'.
+After taking your included VIP door-to-door travel service to the airport, fly overnight to Thailand, often referred to as 'The Land of Smiles'.

 Day 2 Chiang Rai

-Arrive and transfer to the locally rated 4-star The Legend Chiang Rai Boutique River Resort & Spa (4Q) – a journey of around 20 kilometres that should take 20 minutes depending on traffic.
+Arrive and transfer to the 4-star The Legend Chiang Rai Boutique River Resort & Spa (4Q) – a journey of around 12.5 miles that should take 20 minutes depending on traffic.
 The hotel's facilities include two restaurants, a bar, swimming pool, spa (charges apply) and gym.
 Each of the 78 air-conditioned rooms has a telephone, television, tea and coffee-making facilities, safe and hairdryer.

 You’ll stay for two nights, with a welcome drink and dinner here tonight.
 D